-High-quality, round Akoya pearls with AAA rating from a trusted company.
+High-quality, round Akoya pearls with an AAA rating from a trusted, quality-conscious company.
 Features durable silk threading with double knots between each pearl for added security.
 The pearls have icy color and superb luster.

-Understandably, comes at a higher price than other pearl necklaces we tested.
+Understandably, comes at a higher price than other pearl necklaces on our shortlist.

 There are few jewelry pieces that are as classic and sophisticated as a pearl necklace.
 It’s a highly versatile option that works just as well with casual outfits as it does with more formal attire.
 If there isn’t a pearl necklace in your jewelry box, it might be time to pick one up.